plone/training/voltoaddons/01-addon-basics.rst

 ----------------------

-Assuming you're familiar already with Volto and how it loads, you'll already know that Volto provides Server Side Rendering, that is, when you load a Volto page you'll first load an HTML page, in theory identical in its markup to the final desired output of that page.
-This HTML page will also load a bunch of JS files which, when loaded, finally bring Volto to run as a Single Page Application in the browser.
+Assuming you're familiar already with Volto and how it loads, you'll already know that Volto provides Server Side Rendering: when you load a Volto page you'll first load an HTML page, in theory identical in its markup to the final desired output of that page.
+The HTML page will also load a bunch of JS files which, when loaded, finally bring Volto to run as a Single Page Application in the browser.

-You'll also probably know that Volto is a React app which is transpiled from JSX and ECMAScript 6 using Babel, then bundled, chunked and minified by Webpack.
+Another basic fact, Volto is a React app which is transpiled from JSX and ECMAScript 6 using Babel, then bundled, chunked and minified by Webpack.

-For this most basic infrastructure setup, Volto relies on the Razzle library, which provides an extensible Webpack SSR-enabled setup with convenient split of server/client entrypoints and dual server/client Hot-Module-Reload.
+For this basic infrastructure setup Volto relies on the Razzle library, which provides an extensible Webpack SSR-enabled setup with convenient split of server/client entrypoints and dual server/client Hot-Module-Reload (HMR).

 The first Webpack entrypoint, the Volto server, is powered by ExpressJs.
 It runs the Volto React code and components, then sends them to the browser as